systemli/ansible-role-letsencrypt/README.md

    (default 'False')
 * `post_hook`: Custom post-hook to be executed after attempt to obtain/renew a certificate [optional]
+* `deploy_hook`: Custom deploy-hook to be executed after a successful attempt to obtain/renew  a certificate [optional]
 * `renew_hook`: Custom renew-hook to be executed once for each renewed certificate after certificate renewal [optional]
 * `users`: list of users to be added to system group 'letsencrypt' [optional]